nunb/resty-weblocgks/README.md

 weblocks to support a more buzzword-compliant blog interface, especially with regards to URLs.

+# Current todo list/plans
+1. change damn name to resty-blog or resty-weblogks
+2. make a nicer post widget which is the default at /
+3. make the menu automagically attach to each page? (use tables for sanity?)
+4. make a post-comment class (aka replies) and implement what Trastabuga's been talking about on-list.
+5. make renderers for comments (must use a threaded view) and a dialog that lets a user add a comment.

 # History

 This example started out as an official weblocks example by Evan